EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_2.md

 ### Step 5 Transmit a string via radio
 Transmit a string via radio
 -----------------
-If the "OverTemp" condition is not true, then send a "FanOff" to the fan actuator.
+If the 'OverTemp' condition is not true (the string contains a different value), then send a 'FanOff' string to the fan actuator.
 1. Click the **+** to add an else command.
 2. **Place** a ``||Radio:radio send string||`` into the ``||Logic:else||`` block.
-2. Type **"FanOff"** into the placeholder.
+2. Type **'FanOff'** into the placeholder.

 ```blocks
 radio.onReceivedString(function (receivedString) {